Clock Spring Definition and Meaning

 Clock springs might seem unimportant, but they’re crucial for keeping your car’s electrical systems working smoothly within the steering wheel.

 They connect things like cruise control and airbags.
-If a clock spring fails, it can make these systems stop working and even affect the airbag deployment.
+If a clock spring fails, these systems can stop working and even affect airbag deployment.

 It’s important to know that these springs keep the electrical contact constant, ensuring everything in your car works properly.